ashokkrish/spatialEpisim/README.md

 Run the app by loading `app.R` and clicking `Run App`.

+Run the app on Shinyapp.io server by clicking <http://spatialepisim.shinyapps.io/spatialepisim>

 ## Key features

 - Run deterministic/stochastic compartmental models of epidemiology (ex: SEIR, SEIRD or SVEIRD)